influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/introduction/getting_started.md

 >
 ```

-InfluxDB supports a sophisticated query language, allowing many different types of queries.
+InfluxQL has many [features and keywords](http://localhost:1313/influxdb/v0.10/query_language/spec/) that are not covered here,
+including support for Go-style regex.
 For example:

 ```sql
 > SELECT * FROM /.*/ LIMIT 1